XR Technology in Urban Planning

-Augmented Urbans aims at making often complex urban planning processes and scenarios easier to understand by visualizing them with novel extended reality technologies.
-The project also aims to improve stakeholder participation and linkage between the long-term visions and short-term actions in the cities for enhancing urban resilience.
+Augmented Urbans focuses on making the often complex urban planning processes and scenarios easier to understand by visualizing them with novel extended reality (XR) technologies.
+The project also aims to improve stakeholder participation and linkage between long-term visions and short-term actions for enhancing resilience in cities.

-Total budget: 2,02 MEUR with 1,59 MEUR from the European Regional Development Fund
+Total budget of the project is 2,02 MEUR with 1,59 MEUR from the European Regional Development Fund